 ‘Wheelock’ refers to William Efner Wheelock (1852-1926) American Physician, New York City, member of the Torrey Botanical Club, published The genus Polygala in North America in 1891, author of a number of species of Heuchera.
 His work was amended by the following three.

 ‘Rosend.’ refers to Carl Otto Rosendahl (1875-1956), American botanist, head of the Department of Botany at the University of Minnesota after 1930; specialist in mycology and spermatophytes.
 One of his doctoral students was Arthur Cronquist, developer of the Cronquist Taxonomic System for flowering plants.
 His relationship with Eloise Butler was as follows: He was in the botanizing party Eloise accompanied to Seaside Station in the Summer of 1901 on Vancouver Island.
-He was a signer of the petition to the Minneapolis Park Board in 1907 to create the Wildflower Garden in Glenwood Park.
+He was a signer of the petition to the Minneapolis Park Board in 1907 to create the Wild Flower Garden in Glenwood Park.
 He and Eloise were members of the Minnesota Chapter of the Wildflower Preservation Society of America (Eloise in charge of Membership and Publicity), when Rosendahl and Wm.
 S. Cooper were organizing support for a law to prevent the digging of wild orchids.
-Finally, when Eloise was about to retire, she asked him if the University would take over control of the Garden, to which he replied that “it made no sense” for the University to do that.
+Finally, when Eloise was about to retire, she asked him if the University would take over control of the Garden, to which he replied that “it made no sense” for the University to do that and "it will only cause us embarrassment to make any further attempt," which must have offended her greatly.
 With Frederick K. Butters he published Trees and Shrubs of Minnesota.

 ‘Butters’ refers to Frederick King Butters (1878-1945), American botanist, a student of Eloise Butler at Central High School in Minneapolis.
 He received a bachelor’s degree from Harvard in 1900 and became a botany instructor at the University of Minnesota beginning in 1901, the same summer that he was in the botanizing group that included Eloise at Seaside Station on Vancouver Island.
 Later he received a doctorate from Harvard in 1917 and returned to the University of Minnesota Botany Department becoming full professor in 1934 until his death.
 He was an authority on ferns and published with C. O. Rosendahl Trees and Shrubs of Minnesota.